The Persistence of Neural Collapse Despite Low-Rank Bias

-In classification settings, low-rank bias has been examined through architectures employing linear layers, focusing on networks that interpolate data and minimize a representation cost among such solutions.
-Ongie et al. and Parkinson et al. \cite{ongie2022role, parkinson2023linear} investigate an architecture with a single nonlinearity in the final layer, similar to the one we consider in Appendix A. They find a notion of rank is biased to be small in their optimization problem as one increases depth.
-A similar representation cost view for a variety of architectures is considered in \cite{NEURIPS2021_e22cb9d6}.
-Low-rank bias is proven for separable data and exponential-tailed loss with linear networks in the binary setting by \cite{Ji2018GradientDA}.
+In classification settings, low-rank bias has been analyzed in architectures with linear layers.
+Ongie et al. and Parkinson et al. \cite{ongie2022role, parkinson2023linear} study networks with a single nonlinearity in the final layer, demonstrating that effective rank tends to decrease as depth increases.
+A similar perspective across various architectures is explored in \cite{NEURIPS2021_e22cb9d6}.
+Low-rank bias is proven for separable data and exponential-tailed loss with linear networks in the binary setting by Ji et al. \cite{Ji2018GradientDA}.
+In nonlinear contexts, Galanti et al. \cite{galanti2022sgd} examine low-rank bias in mini-batch SGD, observing that smaller batch sizes, higher learning rates, and stronger weight decay promote lower-rank neural networks.
+Huh et al. \cite{Huh2021TheLS} and Le et al. \cite{Le2022TrainingIA} study factors contributing to low-rank behavior.
+Le et al. \cite{Le2022TrainingIA} use networks with linear final layers, but focus on binary classification and do not use unconstrained features.